yhpurm/Final-Year-Project-Applied-Diss/README.md

 * Install MongoDB on your machine by downloading MongoDB from this link [MongoDB](https://docs.mongodb.com/getting-started/shell/installation/) and follow the websites instructions.

-* Once installed run the following command on your command line.
+* Once installed run the following command on your command line from directory monogo is installed in.

 ``` mongod ```